-Nancy Goes to Rio (1950) is a Joe Pasternak-produced, Robert Z. Leonard-directed Technicolor remake of Universal’s 1940 Deanna Durbin star vehicle It’s a Date (also produced by Pasternak).
+Nancy Goes to Rio (1950) is a Joe Pasternak-produced, Robert Z. Leonard-directed Technicolor remake of another Pasternak production, Universal’s 1940 Deanna Durbin star vehicle It’s a Date.
 The flimsy musical works as a moderately amusing showcase for Ann Sothern and MGM soprano Jane Powell, cast as mother (Kay Francis in the original) and daughter vying not only for the same stage role but also, as a result of a misunderstanding, for the same off-stage man (Barry Sullivan).

 Ebullient Carmen Miranda is, as always, the scene-stealer-in-chief, but Powell has a charming screen presence while 41-year-old Sothern, looking fantastic in color, reminds viewers that:

 - She shouldn’t have turned down the 1943 Technicolor musical Du Barry Was a Lady.

 - She should have been more frequently used during the heyday of the MGM musical.